sir-dunxalot/ember-blog/README.md

 ### Blog Posts

-Write your blog posts in markdown with YAML front matter for post info.
+Write your blog posts in markdown, handlebars, and html with YAML front matter for post info.
 Octosmashed will automatically compile your posts and the categories you have used into Ember fixtures available to the rest of your blog.
 An example post:

 ```markdown
 ---